Rajpreetcoder/rajpreetcoder.github.com/README.md

 # _**Day 2**_

-#### On the second day of my induction program  I had my two classes oone is UHV and second is peer intersaction with our senior.
+#### On the second day of my induction program  I had my two classes oone is UHV and second is peer interaction with our senior.

 # _**Day 3**_